twirl/The-API-Book/src/en/clean-copy/05-Section IV. HTTP APIs & the REST Architectural Principles/04-http-api-requests-semantics.md

 One important component of an HTTP request is a method (verb) that describes the operation being applied to a resource.
 RFC 9110 standardizes eight verbs — namely, `GET`, `POST`, `PUT`, `DELETE`, `HEAD`, `CONNECT`, `OPTIONS`, and `TRACE` — of which we as API developers are interested in the former four.
 The `CONNECT`, `OPTIONS`, and `TRACE` methods are technical and rarely used in HTTP APIs (except for `OPTIONS`, which needs to be implemented to ensure access to the API from a web browser).
 Theoretically, the `HEAD` verb, which allows for requesting *resource metadata only*, might be quite useful in API design.
 However, for reasons unknown to us, it did not take root in this capacity.

-Apart from RFC 9110, many other specifications propose additional HTTP verbs, such as `COPY`, `LOCK`, `SEARCH`, etc. — the full list can be found in the registry[ref Hypertext Transfer Protocol (HTTP) Method Registry](https://www.iana.org/assignments/http-methods/http-methods.xhtml).
-However, only one of them gained widespread popularity — the `PATCH` method.
+Apart from RFC 9110, many other specifications propose additional HTTP verbs, such as `COPY`, `LOCK`, `SEARCH`, etc. — the full list can be found in the registry.[ref Hypertext Transfer Protocol Method Registry](https://www.iana.org/assignments/http-methods/) However, only one of them gained widespread popularity — the `PATCH` method.
 The reasons for this state of affairs are quite trivial: the five methods (`GET`, `POST`, `PUT`, `DELETE`, and `PATCH`) are enough for almost any API.

 HTTP verbs define two important characteristics of an HTTP call:
   * Semantics: what the operation *means*